aaronbloomfield/pdr/tutorials/02-gdb/index.md

 Note that the gdb debugger is desgined to work with a different compiler (g++).
-However, the lldb debugger, which is designed to work with clang++, does not work on an Ubuntu VirtualBox installation.
+However, the lldb debugger, which is designed to work with clang++, does not work on an Ubuntu VirtualBox installation (see [here](http://llvm.org/bugs/show_bug.cgi?id=20446) for the bug tracker about this issue).
 Thus, we are going to use gdb instead of lldb.

 ------------------------------------------------------------